spruce/hubot-gitlab-hooks/README.md

 Which branches should be pushed to chat.

-Note: all push events are pushed to hubot but then the not required ones are discarded.
+Note: All push events are pushed to hubot but then the not required ones are discarded.
+If this is unset, all branch activity in the repo will be pushed to chat.

 ```
 GITLAB_BRANCHES="master,develop"